-The MSc Data Science programme develops analytical and critical skills, providing successful students with the tools and competencies needed to intelligently interrogate numerical, textual and qualitative data; to extract meaning from raw information; and to communicate the results of their investigations, and their implications, to stakeholders or other interested parties.
-These skills lead naturally to embarking on a variety of careers, with employers from technology firms small and large, biomedical research sector, the charitable and voluntary sector, and public research sector.
+The MSc Data Science and Artificial Intelligence programme develops analytical and practical skills, providing successful students with the tools and competencies of intelligent data analysis for decision making and problem solving, and communication of the results of their investigations, and their implications, to stakeholders or other interested parties.
+These skills lead naturally to embarking on a variety of careers, with employers from leading technology firms, robotics, military, academia, and public research sector.